momiji15/apptomap/R Ready to Map/Unit 1 Collecting Twitter Data Notebook.md

 #### Applying for a Google Maps API
 If you don't already have one, you will need to apply to get a  Google Maps API key to collect geo-located tweets.

-1. Go to the [Google Maps Platform page](https://cloud.google.com/maps-platform/maps/) and click on "Get Started."
+1. Go to the [Google Maps Platform page] (https://cloud.google.com/maps-platform/maps/) and click on "Get Started."
 In the "Pick Your
    Product" prompt, click the Maps checkbox and then click "Continue."

 2. You will be prompted to select a project.
 If you already have a project, select it.
 If not, then click on "+ Create a New Project".
    Enter the project name and select "Next".

 3. Unfortunately you're going to have to hock up a credit card number to Google for billing purposes.
-You get [$200 in credit]
-   (https://cloud.google.com/maps-platform/pricing/) for the APIs.
-You probably will not even use all of this up if you are taking this
+You get [$200 in credit](https://cloud.google.com/maps-platform/pricing/) for the APIs.
+You probably will not even use all of this up if you are taking this class.
-    class.
 Provide your billing details and confirm.
+After you do that, you should see your key.
+Store your API key in a safe and accessible place.
+You will need this later on.

+ 4. If you happen to get off the Google Cloud Platform, then go [here](https://console.cloud.google.com/) and then click on "Select a project" and select your project.
+In the search box, type "API key" and you should see a result pop-up called "API Credentials."
+    Select the pop-up and you will then see your API key information.

 ##Lesson 3: Doing a one-time collection of tweets